goretkin/julia/README.md

 On RHEL/CentOS 5 systems, the default compiler (`gcc` 4.1) is too old to build Julia.

-If the `gcc44` and `gfortran44` packages are installed, you can specify their use by adding the following to Make.user
+If the `gcc44` and `gfortran44` packages are installed, you can specify their use by adding the following to Make.inc

     FC = gfortran44
     CC = gcc44